github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/filtering-files-in-a-pull-request.md

 ## Using the file filter dropdown

-{% tip %}
+> [!TIP]

-**Tip:** To simplify your pull request diff view, you can also temporarily hide deleted files or files you have already viewed in the pull request diff from the file filter drop-down menu.
+> To simplify your pull request diff view, you can also temporarily hide deleted files or files you have already viewed in the pull request diff from the file filter drop-down menu.

-{% endtip %}

 {% data reusables.repositories.sidebar-pr %}
 1. In the list of pull requests, click the pull request you'd like to filter.